MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/classes/PartyManager/methods/partymanager_geterrormessage.md

 ---
 author: jdeweyMSFT
 title: "PartyManager::GetErrorMessage"
-description: Get the human-readable form of an error. ms.author: jdewey ms.topic: reference ms.prod: playfab
+description: The PartyManager::GetErrorMessage method retrieves the human-readable form of an error.
+These error messages are not localized. ms.author: jdewey ms.topic: reference ms.prod: playfab